How does a Diaphragm Valve work? | Different types of Diaphragm Valve

 1) Stem

-The valve stem may be non-indicating or indicating.
-If this stem is non-indicating, the handwheel rotates the valve stem bushing to engage the stem threads.
+The valve stem is one of the major parts of the diaphragm valve.
+It may be non-indicating or indicating.
+In the case of a non-indicating stem, the handwheel rotates the valve stem bushing to engage the stem threads.
 This engagement helps to move the compressor connected to the stem upward and downward and connects the diaphragm to the compressor.
 The non-indicating stem uses seal bushing with sealed bonnets.

 2) Compressor

-The compressor is a most important part of the diaphragm valve.
-It uses to operate the diaphragm.
+The compressor is the most important part of the diaphragm valve.
+It is employed to operate the diaphragm.
 One end of the compressor connects with the stem, while the other end connects with the diaphragm.

 As you turn the handwheel to move the stem up or down, the stem transfers its motion to the compressor.
 As the compressor receives motion, it forces the diaphragm to move upward or downward to regulate the fluid flow according to your requirements.